kayemk/deploy-zabbix-agent/README.md

 <i>ansible 2.1 at least as control node</i>

-* Activate ssh connection for root user in sshd.
+* Activate ssh connection for root user.
 * Modify hosts.ini and if needed ansible.cfg.
 Don't modify the `gather_facts` because they are needed for hostname validation on zabbix_agentd.conf.
 * After that you're good to go.